-The Korean Cultural Service New York (KCSNY) is a government institution inaugurated in December 1979 to establish and promote Korean culture and aesthetics in New York.
-KCSNY provides diverse cultural and artistic activities including gallery exhibitions, performing arts concerts, film festivals, and educational programs.
+The Korean Cultural Center New York (KCCNY) is a government institution inaugurated in December 1979 to establish and promote Korean culture and aesthetics in New York.
+KCCNY provides diverse cultural and artistic activities including gallery exhibitions, performing arts concerts, film festivals, and educational programs.

-Not only that, KCSNY’s Film division is a dynamic part of KCSNY with increasing attention and support from the public.
+Not only that, KCCNY’s Film division is a dynamic part of KCCNY with increasing attention and support from the public.
 Korean Movie Nights were successfully held every month by introducing new Korean films at Tribeca Cinemas.
 The Film division also sponsored various international and local film festivals including NYAFF, New York Film Festival, and Tribeca Film Festival.

-By utilizing these ample resources and capabilities, the ultimate role of KCSNY is to reinforce Korea- U.S. relation by promoting Korean culture and values through diverse mediums.
+By utilizing these ample resources and capabilities, the ultimate role of KCCNY is to reinforce Korea- U.S. relation by promoting Korean culture and values through diverse mediums.